In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is kleptomania.

-A variety of medications have shown some benefit in kleptomania, including SSRI antidepressants, naltrexone (used to decrease cravings in addictions), and the mood stabilizer/antiepileptic topiramate.
+A variety of medications have shown some benefits in kleptomania, including SSRI antidepressants, naltrexone (used to decrease cravings in addictions), and the mood stabilizer/antiepileptic topiramate.
 Atypical antipsychotics may be helpful as an add-on to SSRIs, although this hasn’t been clearly established.
 These are all used off-label, as the FDA hasn’t approved any medication specifically for use in kleptomania.
 Psychotherapy is also used to treat the condition.
 A combination of medication and psychotherapy may be the most effective.

-It has been suggested that a potential explanation for the poor decision-making in kleptomania may be related to serotonin dysfunction in the prefrontal cortex, the part of the brain that’s responsible for higher-level decision-making.
+It has been suggested that a potential explanation for the poor decision-making in kleptomania may be related to serotonin dysfunction in the prefrontal cortex, the part of the brain that’s responsible for executive functioning (higher-level decision-making).

 An article in The Journal of the American Academy of Psychiatry and the Law characterized kleptomania as a behavioural addiction (along the lines of gambling addiction).
 It sounds like there’s no clear legal precedent as to whether kleptomania may be a mitigating factor that diminishes capacity (the mens rea or criminal intent aspect of a crime) when someone is charged with theft.
 The article points out that not all theft is consistent with kleptomania, and this should be considered in determining the extent to which kleptomania may be responsible for particular criminal behaviours.

 In terms of the criminal issue, it sounds like people with this diagnosis are pretty clear mentally outside of these impulsive urges to steal.
 For me, it would matter what the person did during those periods of clear thinking.
 Did they try to put measures in place to prevent further stealing?
 Regardless of how effective such measures may or may not be, doing nothing seems kind of like aiding and abetting your impulses.

-In my years of nursing I never came across a patient who was known to have kleptomania.
-There are a number of other such relatively obscure diagnoses in the DSM and I find them absolutely fascinating.
+In my years of nursing, I never came across a patient who was known to have kleptomania.
+There are a number of other relatively obscure diagnoses in the DSM, and I find them absolutely fascinating.
 The mind can do strange things.

 What are your thoughts?